dylanmccall/pigeond/README.md

 Create a "pigeonN" network device using the tun/tap interface.
 Send and receive data over this device using the avian carrier link layer protocol.
 This should include a systemd unit file.

-Currently we expect the network device to be configured outside our program.
-Once the program is running, run these commands, replacing "pigeon0" with the device that was created when the program started:
+Currently we work with a persistent network device with the hard-coded name "pigeon0".
+It is best to create and configure this device in advance:

+    ip tuntap add pigeon0 mode tun
     sudo ip link set pigeon0 up
     sudo ip addr add 10.0.0.1/24 dev pigeon0

+Finally, run pigeond and it will connect to the pigeon0 device.

 ### pigeon-admin